 The short answer is “anything the custodial parent wants it to pay for.”
 The custodial parent has no obligation to provide an accounting of what child support is used for.
 You cannot present the court with evidence of the other parents’ clothing, vacations or even suspected drug use as evidence of what child support was used for.

 If you believe that child support is being misused or is an inappropriate amount your only available remedy is a motion to modify child support.

 What Child Support Covers And What Child Support Does Not Cover.

 Presumably, child support should be used to pay for food, clothing and shelter while the child is in the custodial parent’s care.

 The USDA says that it costs about $ 200 a month to feed a child in America, $ 50 to clothe a child, and a two bedroom apartment usually costs $ 1200 so assume that the child’s portion of the rent is at least $ 400.
 So, in total, food clothing and shelter is costing the custodial parent at least $ 650 a month.
 If your child support is less than $ 325 a month ($ 650/2), you should not be complaining.

 If your child support is higher than $ 325 a month please consider that the child needs a comparable standard of living in both the custodial parent’s home and in your home.

 There are many expenses beyond food, clothing and shelter, however.
 Almost all of those expenses are split by the two parents.
-Extra-curricular expenses, health, educational and religious expenses will be divided in the Allocation of Parenting Time and Parenting Responsibilities (a court order that governs the two parents’ relationship regarding the child).
+Extra-curricular expenses, health, educational and religious expenses will be divided in the Allocation of Parenting Time and Parental Responsibilities (a court order that governs the two parents’ relationship regarding the child).

 Typically, these expenses are split 50/50 but can be divided proportionally based on the parents’ incomes if there is a significant difference between those two incomes.